joakimoh/AtomTapeUtils/README.md

 - *program name*.abc - text file with the BASIC program (looks as it would appear when listed on the Acorn Atom/BBC Micro)
 - *program name*.dat - hex dump of the same program file (useful if the program includes binary data)
 - *program name*.uef - UEF file that can be loaded into an emulator like Atomulator (for Acorn Atom) or BeenEm (for BBC Micro)
-- *program name*.tap - TAP/MMC "ATM" ("Wouter Ras" format) file (Acorn Atom only) that can be stored on an SD memory card (or in the MMC directory of Atomulator) for use with an AtoMMC device connected to an Acorn Atom.
+- *program name*.tap - TAP/MMC "ATM" ("Wouter Ras" format) file that can be stored on an SD memory card (or in the MMC directory of Atomulator) for use with an AtoMMC device connected to an Acorn Atom.
 Please note that the TAP and MMC is one and the same format.
 A TAP/MMC file can also be loaded into the Acorn Atom emulator from Wouter Ras
 - *program name*.bin - The raw program data.
 Useful e.g., if the program is stored as machine code and you want to disassemble it.

 The program name will be used as the file name.
 Any detected non-alphanumeric characters will however be replaced with \_XX in the generated file's name where XX is the hex code for the character.
 If the decoded file is corrupted, then only the .abc and .dat files are generated and the file name base will be *program name*\_incomplete*\_*n1*\_*n2* where n1 and n2 tell which blocks of the program were detected (from block n1 to block n2).
 If a block is just partially detected, the missing data bytes will be replaced with zeroes in the generated files.
 Thus, it is possible to recover partially read files to some extent.
 If no data was missing but the CRC was not correct then the name base will be *program name*\_corrupted.